Skip to main content

 4 mentions Positive Neutral Negative

-The game is enjoyable initially but lacks replayability, with players noting a quick completion time and a desire for more variety such as different rock shapes or museums to enhance long-term engagement.
+The game is enjoyable initially but lacks replayability, with players noting that it can be completed quickly and offers little variety or incentive to play again.
+Suggestions for improvement include adding diverse elements like different rock shapes or museums to enhance replay value.

 • “Fun game but no replayability, would be nice to have different shapes of rocks, different museums, etc.”